pixijs/animate-extension/README.md

 Creates a custom FLA document which support publishing to [PixiJS](http://pixijs.com) natively in Adobe Animate CC (formerly Flash CC 2015).

+## Examples

+See [examples](https://github.com/jiborobot/pixi-animate-examples) for sample FLA document to test features of PixiAnimate.

 ## Dependencies

 The following dependencies are required in order to publishing FLA document created with this Plugin.